 As we expand our range of coconut oils, it’s really interesting to taste the differences from various countries – before we agree to take on any new ingredient, it has to pass the taste test from the Lucy Bee team and get a unanimous “yes” (as well as being natural and organic).

-We routinely check and the most recent results (Aug 2016) for heavy metals shows the following:
+We routinely check and the most recent results show the following:

 Lead 0.133 mg/kg

 Mercury 0.004 mg/kg

 Arsenic 0.028 mg/kg

 Cadmium 0.469 mg/kg